msobanjo/courseware/topics/groovy/functions/README.md

 println formatMessageForCurrentUser("how are you?")
 ```
 #### Addition Function
-Try to create another function that can add two numbers together in a file called `addition-function.groovy`
+Try to create another function that can add two numbers together and return the value as an `int` type.
+Create this in a file called `addition-function.groovy`
 <details>
 <summary>Show Solution</summary>